Azure/azure-cli-extensions/src/swiftlet/README.md

 Microsoft Azure CLI 'swiftlet' Extension
 ==========================================

 This package is for the 'swiftlet' extension.
 Swiftlet is a new Azure Compute offering.
-Swiftlet is conceived to offer a greatly simplified Azure experience for non-enterprise developers
+Swiftlet is conceived to offer a greatly simplified Azure experience for non-enterprise developers.

 ### How to use ###
 Install this extension using the below CLI command